Chak dynasty: Kashgarian Invasion by Haidar Dughlat (1533)

-In January 1533, Mirza Muhammad Haidar Dughlat, leading the Kashgarian army of Yarkent Khanate, entered Kashmir for an invasion.
+In January 1533, Mirza Haidar Dughlat, leading the Kashgarian army of Yarkent Khanate, entered Kashmir for an invasion.
 The Kashmiris resisted them at Lar (Gagangir) but were defeated and forced to take refuge in the fort of Hanjik.
 The Kashgarians then marched onto Naushahra, occupying it easily.
 The next stop was the fort of Rajdan, which Mirza Haidar foritifed.
 From Rajdan, the Kashgarians set out towards Srinagar, killing every possible man they saw in their journey and taking women and children as slaves.
 Mirza Haidar sent Baba Sharq Mirza to engage against Malik Ali Chadura sent by Kaji Chak in the village of Bavan near Lidder Valley.
 The Kashmiris fought valiantly but were defeated when Malik Ali Chadura and other Kashmiri chiefs were killed.
 Kaji Chak and Abdal Magre decided to adopt guerilla tactics and started making surprise attacks, which proved successful.

 Mirza Haidar, on the advice of his Mirza Ali Taghai, decided to attack the families of the Kashmiri soldiers in the Valley.
 This didn't turn out as planned as the Kashgarians were constantly harassed by the Kashmiris from place to place.
 Due to this disadvantage, the morale of the Kashgarian army dropped down, tired of warfare and longing for their homes.
 Mirza Haidar, seeing this, decided to quit the invasion and made peace deals with the Kashmiri nobles.
 Many agreements were made like the Khutba being read in the name of Sultan Said Khan of Yarkent Khanate, the releasing of the Kashmiri prisoners and gifts and presents presented to Sultan Muhammad by the Kashgarians.
 After the Kashgarians left the country, a famine struck the country as there was almost no cultivation the whole year.
 This lasted for just a year as peace prevailed in the country for three years.